-If you do go to the police, we can go to the police station with you.
-We can give you information about court procedures and applying for compensation.
-We can help you to contact other organisations if you need different kinds of help.
+If you do go to the police, our volunteers can go to the police station with you.
+They can give you information about court procedures and applying for compensation.
+They can help you to contact other organisations if you need different kinds of help.
 If you prefer, you can talk to someone anonymously on our Victim Supportline.
 The details are on the back page of this leaflet.